jonLicari/data_structures_algorithms/BigO/BigO.md

 # Big-O
 Can tell us how well a program can be solved.
----

 ## What is Good Code?
-1. Readable - is code clean
+1. Readable - is code clean and easy to interpret?
 2. Scalable - Big O can tell us how performance scales

 See complexity chart.